Vinyl That Looks Like Hardwood Floors

 Karndean has an extremely impressive variety of choices.
 No other manufacturer holds a candle to what this company offers in both selection and quality in our opinion.
 Their extensive product line shows clean looking planks in what would be considered clear graded hardwoods up to today's popular distressing effects with plenty of character.
-Planks options begin at three inches width while going up to an impressive seven inches.
+Planks options begin at three inches width while going up to the newer nine inch wide plank.

-Of particular interest is their Van Gogh line shown above, satisfying a new demand in offering rough sawn appearances.
+Of particular interest is their Van Gogh line, satisfying a new demand in offering rough sawn appearances.
 Other options with the company present borders and feature strips.